cisdev2/ipeer4-server/README.md

 See the [/doc](/doc) directory for documentation and development notes.

+General debug tip: Delete the `/app/cache` folder if you change routing, database structure, or entity-ORM definitions.

 Knowledge of the following topics is needed to work on the server-side iPeer4 code.
 UBC staff can get access to some nice tutorials on these topics at [Lynda.com](http://www.lynda.com/):

 - Git